 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868)

 Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Johnstone has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference NY100913 (Lat/Lon: 55.220948, -3.474409), Johnstone which are provided by:
+You can see maps centred on OS grid reference NY063928 (Lat/Lon: 55.220948, -3.474409), Johnstone which are provided by:

 - OldMaps (Old Ordnance Survey maps.)

 - National Library of Scotland (Old Ordnance Survey maps)